vapoursynth/vapoursynth/doc/api/vsscript4.h.rst

     The returned node has its reference count incremented by one.

+    Behaves like getOutputNodeEx_ with *flags* 0: a GPU resident output comes back with a GPUDownload automatically inserted, so the frames it produces are always CPU readable.

     Returns NULL if there is no node at the requested index.

 getOutputAlphaNode
 ------------------